aelfricz/project1/cousera_spm6.md

 Understanding the strategy differnce in Startup vs Mature company (4)
 - in Start-up it is almost exclusively launching new product/ervices.
 - mature company - can be launching of new product/services or improving existing processes/ services (change mangement)

+Intro
+in Aug 2018, the top 5 companies in the world by market cap are all tech companies